 Cultural Landscape Report

-In 2014, The Museum at Bethel Woods commissioned a Cultural Landscape Report (CLR) to serve as a guide to the proper stewardship and interpretation of the Woodstock Festival Historic Site.
-The report, created by the historic landscape architecture firm of Heritage Landscapes LLC and completed in 2015, summarizes the history, current conditions, and recommended treatments of the historic property.
-As stated in the CLR, “the recommendations aim to increase access and legibility of the stories embedded in the landscape.”
-By enhancing the authenticity of the site, Bethel Woods is simultaneously preserving a significant landmark of 20th-century popular culture AND creating a destination attraction for national and international tourism, benefiting the nonprofit mission and boosting the regional economy.
+In 2014, The Museum at Bethel Woods commissioned a Cultural Landscape Report to serve as a guide for stewardship and interpretation of the Woodstock festival historic site.
+Historic landscape architecture firm Heritage Landscapes, LLC performed studies of the site to create the report, which summarizes the history, current conditions, and recommended treatments of the historic property.
+Following the report, Bethel Woods is working to preserve a landmark of popular culture and bringing the place to life as an exciting destination for visitors to explore.

 Funding for the CLR was made possible in part by grants from Jeff Bank Foundation; National Trust for Historic Preservation; The A. Lindsay and Olive B. O’Connor Foundation; and Preservation League of New York State; and generous support from Jeffrey Allison and James Lomax, Mr. and Mrs. Jeff Boyd, Mr. and Mrs. Ric Coombe, Donald F. Dembert, Robyn Gerry and children, the Grillo Family, the Fishman Family and Majestic Drug Company, Steve and Sue Marton, and Mr. and Mrs. Howard Schor.